hitoshi-watase/sercrod/docs/reference/directives/compose.md

 Even when you apply sanitization in the `html` filter, no single step can guarantee that all XSS vectors are eliminated.
 In practice, XSS protection is a multi-layer task that includes server-side validation, output encoding, and careful template design.

-Within that broader context, Nablla expects at least the following minimum precautions when using `*compose`:
+Within that broader context, Sercrod expects at least the following minimum precautions when using `*compose`:

 - Do not pass raw user input directly into `*compose`.
 - Prefer to keep `*compose` values under your control (for example, prebuilt fragments, trusted templates, or server-side generated HTML that has already been validated).